Automatic printing via the Ongoing Printer Service

 To create a setting go to "Create new printer setting" from Administration ⇒ Printer settings.

 You will create at least one setting per printer that you want to use.
 The setting parameters are set to specify when that printer should be used.
 You can set up multiple settings for a printer to cover all cases when the printer should be used.
-You might want to set up a default setting, valid for all printer types, users, computers and reports so that if none of your settings will suit a specific case the report will be printed on that printer, see example below.
+You might want to set up a default setting, valid for all printer types, users, workstations and reports so that if none of your settings will suit a specific case the report will be printed on that printer, see example below.

 - Printer: Select the printer you want to set up a setting for.